Never paint your kitchen cabinets like this!

 Preparing and painting older cabinets that have already been installed requires many more steps beyond the traditional staining and clear coating methods.
 Here are the basic pointers that we follow.

 - Kitchen cabinet painting cannot be done well in a cold or dirty garage.
-A spray painting shop and specialized equipment for cabinet refinishing is essential
+A spray painting shop and specialized equipment for cabinet refinishing are essential

 - Remove and label everything that can be logically removed from the kitchen itself but never remove the shells from the walls.